-The following table summarizes, on a pro forma as adjusted basis as of September 30, 2018, the differences between existing shareholders and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us, the total consideration paid and the average price per ordinary share and per ADS paid before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2017, the differences between existing shareholders and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us, the total consideration paid and the average price per ordinary share and per ADS paid before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the overallotment option granted to the underwriters.

-Ordinary Shares Purchased Total Consid Total Consideration Average Price Per
+Ordinary Shares Purchased Total Consideration leration Average Price Per Ordinary Average Price Per

-Number Percent Amount Percent Ordinary Share ADS
+Number Percent Amount Percent Share ADS

 Existing shareholders US\$ % US\$ US\$

 New investors US\$ % US\$ US\$

 Total US\$ 100.0%